Call for papers

 The theme of migration is inextricably linked to the issue of children's rights, because numerous children all over the world are affected by migration in many different ways.
 Migration today is a global phenomenon and the scale of international migration is only expected to increase in the future.
 Who are the most important stakeholders and what is the scope of their responsibilities?
 Which protection mechanisms are in place, which policy gaps can be identified and how can these issues be tackled?
 Which innovative and effective solutions to 'upgrade' the position of the migrant child can be formulated?

 1. Authors must first submit an abstract of max.
 300 words in a word or pdf file before the 1st of April 2014.
-Please list the theme of your paper.
-The abstract can be submitted here.

 2. The scientific committee of the conference will review the abstracts submitted and select those deemed most suited to the conference themes.